I don’t know about you, but I’m all about cooking once, eating twice (three times if I’m lucky!), without having my leftovers feel too…leftover-y.

 …and then I’ll let you go enjoy your burgers. 🙂

 I’ve been getting lots of questions and comments (thank you, thank you, thank you!) about my 28-day meal plan, Nourish Yourself, that I announced here.

-Some form of, “Is this going to be a liquid DETOX that’s all starvation nation for 28 days?” has been rolling in from clients, VM subscribers and Nourished viewers about the program – and if they’re wondering, you might be too.
+Some form of, “Is this a liquid DETOX that’s all starvation nation for 28 days?” has been rolling in from clients, VM subscribers and Nourished viewers about the program – and if they’re wondering, you might be too.